Criminal Justice Visas

-A Criminal Justice Certificate is a precursor to a Criminal Justice visa.
+A Criminal Justice Certificate is a precursor to a Criminal Justice Visa.
 It is a short-term measure that will immediately stay your involuntary removal from the country.
-A Criminal Justice Certificate must be in place before any application for a Criminal Justice visa.
+A Criminal Justice Certificate must be in place before any application for a visa.

 A Criminal Justice visa allows you, as a non-citizen, to enter or remain temporarily in Australia for matters in relation to the administration of criminal justice, such as:

 - If you are under investigation by the police;

 - There are current charges against you; or